The Problem of Dynamic Programming on a Quantum Computer: Introduction

-We also report on the classical and quantum query complexity lower bounds for solving DPs using the oracle defined above.
-We first provide the quantum query complexity lower bound of solving DPs using the generalized relational adversary method of \cite{ambainis2002quantum} (\cref{sec:q-lbd}).
-We find a lower bound $\Omega(\sqrt{|S||A|})$ for finite-horizon problems so long as $T= \Omega(\log(|S|))$.
-This demonstrates that our quantum algorithm is optimal in $|S|$ but the dependence on other factors ($|A|$ and $\rho$) may perhaps be improved.
-In particular, we rule out the possibility of achieving exponential speedups in solving DPs.
+We then prove lower bounds for the query complexity of quantum algorithms and classical randomized algorithms for solving these problems, and show that a greater-than-quadratic speedup in the number of state--action pairs cannot be achieved using quantum algorithms.
+In \cref{sec:q-lbd}, we provide a quantum query complexity lower bound of $\Omega(\sqrt{|S||A|})$ for solving DP problems using the generalized relational adversary method \cite {ambainis2002quantum}.
+Furthermore, in \cref{sec:c-lbd}, we apply similar ideas from adversary methods to a classical query complexity setting to prove a lower bound of $\Omega(|S||A|)$ on the query complexity of classical bounded-error randomized algorithms for these problems.
+We conclude that the discussed potential quadratic speedups would result in optimal quantum algorithms, up to polylogarithmic factors.
+In particular, we rule out the possibility of achieving exponential quantum speedups for DP.

-Lastly, in \cref{sec:c-lbd}, we use ideas from the relational adversary method of \cite{ambainis2002quantum}, but applied in the classical query complexity setting to prove lower bounds on the query complexity of classical bounded-error randomized algorithms that solve DPs.
-The oracles are similar to the ones considered in the quantum algorithms but queried classically:

-We obtain the lower bound of $\Omega(|S||A|)$, thereby proving the existence of a polynomial separation between the quantum algorithm proposed in this paper and the best possible classical randomized algorithms for the same problem, with respect to $|S|$.